Planter Boxes: 5 Tips for Selecting the Best One

 You’ll want to pay particular attention to wood and metal containers.
 In many cases, they lack appropriate drainage.
 Depending on the wood planting box, slots may open where the wood comes together to support drainage.
 If not, you’ll need to drill a hole into them to allow water to escape.

-You can limit your investment with grow bags, terra cotta, untreated wood, and low-grade plastic gardening boxes.
+You can limit your investment to grow bags, terra cotta, untreated wood, and low-grade plastic gardening boxes.
 The downside is that you’ll lose out on durability and longevity.
 You can expect two or three seasons from each, especially if left outdoors over the winter.

 Invest in a more durable, longer-lasting container if you're a more serious gardener.
 Although generally expensive, metal gardening containers can last decades with proper care.
 It’s common for them to last up to 40 years.